dariusmcclendon/Taskmaster/README.md

 Collaborators will be able to assign themselves tasks in a project they are authorized for.
 Collaborators should not see or have access to the project control panel, including the delete and edit buttons for the tasks they are assigned.
 This is why in the task table, createdBy and assignedTo are separate cells.

 ## Planned Changes

-- Frontend wireframe website.
-- Authentication.
-- Groups.
-MVP complete here.
-- BONUS : Notification system to notify users of pending tasks, group invites
+- BONUS : Group functionality